^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-St. John's wort (Hyperici herba) refers to pharmacopeial medicinal plants, that is officially recognized not only by domestic medicine, but also by British herbal pharmacopoeia, American Herbal Pharmacopoeia (AHP), European Pharmacopoeia, and the World Health Organization.
-Only in the West this plant is called otherwise: the grass of St. John.
+St. John's wort (Hyperici herba) is a pharmacopoeial medicinal plant, that is, officially recognized not only by domestic medicine, but also by the British herbal pharmacopoeia, American Herbal Pharmacopoeia (AHP), European Pharmacopoeia, and the World Health Organization.
+Only in the West this plant is called differently: St. John's herb.

 Phytotherapy is one of the additional methods of complex treatment of many diseases, and indications for the use of St. John's wort (Hypericum perforatum L.) include:

-• diseases of the urinary bladder, urinary tract and kidneys (cystitis, urethritis, urolithiasis);
+• diseases of the bladder, urinary tract and kidneys (cystitis, urethritis, urolithiasis);

-• tonsillitis (inflammation of the tonsils), stomatitis (inflammation of the oral mucosa), gingivitis (inflammation of the gums), halitosis (unpleasant odor from the mouth);
+• tonsillitis (inflammation of the tonsils), stomatitis (inflammation of the oral mucosa), gingivitis (inflammation of the gums), halitosis (bad breath);

 • infected wounds, burns, pyoderma.

-The biochemical effect of Hypericum perforatum L. (Hypericum perforatum L.) - psychotropic (antidepressant), antispasmodic, antimicrobial, astringent, regenerating - is provided by the active substances that make up its composition (see below - Pharmacodynamics).
+The biochemical action of St. John's wort (Hypericum perforatum L.) - psychotropic (antidepressant), antispasmodic, antimicrobial, astringent, regenerating - is provided by the active substances included in its composition (see below - Pharmacodynamics).

 Release form

-The form of St. John's wort is different:
+The form of release of St. John's wort herb varies:

-• dry crushed vegetable raw materials (a mixture of dried flowering tops and other above-ground parts of St. John's wort), packed in cardboard packs of 50-100 grams (to prepare a decoction and infusion);
+• dry crushed plant material (a mixture of dried flowering tops and other above-ground parts of St. John's wort), packed in cardboard boxes of 50-100 g (for preparing a decoction and infusion);

-• extract of St. John's wort dry (in different packaging and packaging);
+• dry St. John's wort extract (in various packaging and sizes);

-• extract of St. John's wort in tablets (Gelarium Hypericum, Deprivit, Deprim, Herbion Hypericum);
+• St. John's wort extract in tablets (Gelarium Hypericum, Deprivit, Deprim, Herbion Hypericum);

-• liquid extract of St. John's wort Doppelherz Nervotton;
+• liquid extract of St. John's wort Doppelherz Nervotonic;

-• St. John's wort tincture (Tinctura Hyperici) in vials.
+• alcohol tincture of St. John's wort (Tinctura Hyperici) in bottles.

 Pharmacodynamics

-The therapeutic effect of St. John's wort is manifested in different ways, and the pharmacodynamics of this medicinal plant continues to be investigated.
+The therapeutic effects of St. John's wort are varied, and the pharmacodynamics of this medicinal plant continues to be studied.

-Tannins of St. John's wort have antibacterial and astringent properties and help with diarrhea, as well as various inflammations in the oropharynx and urinary tract.
-Flavonoid epigallocatechin is an antioxidant and accelerates the regeneration of tissues, stabilizing the cell membranes damaged by inflammatory infections.
-Rutin (vitamin P) strengthens the walls of blood vessels, it also participates in regulation of bile production (accelerating the synthesis of CYP-enzymes).
+St. John's wort tannins have antibacterial and astringent properties and help with diarrhea, as well as various inflammations in the oropharynx and urinary tract.
+Flavonoid epigallocatechin is an antioxidant and accelerates tissue regeneration, stabilizing the membranes of cells damaged by inflammatory infections.
+Rutin (vitamin P) has a strengthening effect on the walls of blood vessels, it also participates in the regulation of bile production (accelerating the synthesis of CYP enzymes).

-Foci of infection in case of damage or inflammation of the skin and soft tissues are eliminated by the external application of the herb infusion of St. John's wort, which contains phenolic acids (ferulic, hydroxybenzoic, etc.), terpenic compounds of essential oils and other biologically active substances.
-And the pharmacodynamics of their powerful anti-inflammatory effect is due to the fact that the ways of the inflammatory reaction (in the form of arachidonate-5-lipoxygenase and COX-1) are blocked.
+Infection foci with damage or inflammation of the skin and soft tissues are eliminated by external application of a decoction of St. John's wort, which contains phenolic acids (ferulic, hydroxybenzoic, etc.), terpene compounds of essential oils and other biologically active substances.
+And the pharmacodynamics of their powerful anti-inflammatory effect is associated with the fact that the inflammatory response pathways are blocked (in the form of arachidonate-5-lipoxygenase and COX-1).

-The main psychoactive substances of St. John's wort - flavones of hypericin, pseudo-hypericin, hyperforin and adhyperforin - are prenyl derivatives of floroglucin, which provides the coloration of St. John's wort flowers.
-With the internal application of the preparations of this plant, these substances, in fact, correct violations in the transmission of pulses by neurons of the central nervous system, blocking the re-acquisition of neurotransmitters (including serotonin, norepinephrine, dopamine and GABA), MAO (monoamine oxidase)
+The main psychoactive substances of St. John's wort herb - the flavones hypericin, pseudohypericin, hyperforin and adhyperforin - are prenyl derivatives of phloroglucinol, which provides the color of St. John's wort flowers.
+When taken internally, these substances essentially correct disturbances in the transmission of impulses by neurons of the central nervous system, blocking the reuptake of neurotransmitters (including serotonin, norepinephrine, dopamine and GABA), MAO (monoamine oxidase), etc.

 Pharmacokinetics

-Metabolism of all active substances of St. John's wort is not yet known, but some manufacturers briefly describe the pharmacokinetics.
-So the company's pharmacists
+The metabolism of all active substances of St. John's wort is not yet known, but some manufacturers briefly describe the pharmacokinetics.
+Thus, the pharmacists of the company

-KRKA (releasing tablets extract of St. John's wort Gerbion Hypericum) indicate that within six hours after taking the pill, hypericin is absorbed into the digestive tract by 80% (and coincides with its peak in blood plasma), and pseudo-hypericin adsorbs to 60%.
+KRKA (which produces the St. John's wort tablet extract Herbion Hypericum) indicates that six hours after taking the tablet orally, hypericin is absorbed in the gastrointestinal tract by 80% (and coincides with the peak of its content in the blood plasma), and pseudohypericin is adsorbed by 60%.

-Within 25-27 hours the main psychoactive substances of St. John's wort are transformed by 50%, but metabolites are not called.
-There is no data on the elimination of the final metabolic substances from the body.
+Within 25-27 hours, the main psychoactive substances of St. John's wort are 50% transformed, but the metabolites are not named.
+There is also no data on the elimination of the final substances of metabolism from the body.

 Dosing and administration

-Method of application Gelarium Hypericum, Deprivit, Gerbion Hypericum - inside, the standard dose of these drugs - 1 tablet 2-3 times a day (course of admission - 1 month);
+Method of application Gelarium Hypericum, Deprivit, Gerbion Hypericum – orally, standard doses of these products are 1 tablet 2-3 times a day (course of administration – 1 month);

-Doppelherz Nervolotonics are also taken inside - on a tablespoon twice a day (after a meal), the duration of admission is 14-21 days.
+Doppelherz Nervotonic is also taken orally - a tablespoon twice a day (after meals), the duration of administration is 14-21 days.

-Tincture of St. John's wort can be taken inside - 30-40 drops twice a day, and can be used to prepare a solution (a teaspoonful for 150 ml of water) to rinse the throat with tonsillitis and the mouth with inflammation of the mucosa, gums, bad breath, after tooth extraction, etc.
+St. John's wort tincture can be taken internally - 30-40 drops twice a day, or can be used to prepare a solution (a teaspoon per 150 ml of water) for gargling with tonsillitis and the oral cavity with inflammation of the mucous membrane, gums, bad breath, after tooth extraction, etc.

-Novoimanin is applied externally - by wetting the dressings for infected wounds and purulent skin ulcers, and also for rinsing the cavities (in the form of a solution diluted with distilled water).
+Novoimanin is used externally - by wetting dressings for infected wounds and purulent skin ulcers, as well as for washing cavities (in the form of a solution diluted with distilled water).

-Decoctions and infusions from the dry grass of St. John's wort are used both inside, and for rinsing and rinsing.
-The standard dose of herbs for a glass of boiling water is a tablespoon with a small slide.
-The broth boils for five minutes and insists in a sealed container for 30-40 minutes.
+Decoctions and infusions of dry St. John's wort are used both internally and for rinsing and washing.
+The standard dose of the herb per glass of boiling water is a tablespoon with a small slide.
+The decoction is boiled for five minutes and infused in a closed container for 30-40 minutes.
 It is recommended to drink 2-3 sips several times a day.

-Oral use during pregnancy of broths, extracts and tinctures of St. John's wort is strictly forbidden, since this plant helps to reduce the level of estrogen.
+Oral use of decoctions, extracts and tinctures of St. John's wort during pregnancy is strictly prohibited, as this plant helps to reduce estrogen levels.

 Contraindications

-The list, which includes contraindications to the use of St. John's Wort herbs inside, is as follows: inflammation of the esophagus, liver and kidney failure, photodermatitis, age younger than 12 years, severe depressive condition and severe mental disorders and diseases (MDP, schizophrenia, etc.).
+The list of contraindications for the internal use of St. John's wort is as follows: inflammation of the esophagus, liver and kidney failure, photodermatitis, age under 12 years, severe depressive state and severe mental disorders and illnesses (MDP, schizophrenia, etc.).

-Medicinal herbs and preparations on their basis give fewer side effects, but they do exist.
-Side effects of decoctions, infusions, extracts of herb St. John's wort intake, may manifest as headache and dizziness; increased blood pressure and swelling of soft tissues; dry mouth, nausea, abdominal pain and diarrhea; deterioration of appetite, a sense of fatigue and anxiety.
+Medicinal herbs and preparations based on them give fewer side effects, but they still exist.
+Side effects of decoctions, infusions, extracts of St. John's wort taken orally may manifest as headache and dizziness; increased blood pressure and swelling of soft tissues; dry mouth, nausea, abdominal pain and diarrhea; loss of appetite, fatigue and anxiety.

-Sometimes St. John's wort causes increased photosensitivity (photosensitization), which can lead to eye hypersensitivity to light and sunburn.
+St. John's wort sometimes causes increased sensitivity to light (photosensitivity), which can lead to hypersensitivity of the eyes to light and sunburn of the skin.

 Overdose

-It should be borne in mind that an overdose of St. John's wort (associated with headache, dizziness and dry mouth) is possible even with the use of phyto-tea containing St. John's wort, especially if you drink it often.
+It should be borne in mind that an overdose of St. John's wort (associated with headache, dizziness and dry mouth) is possible even when consuming herbal tea containing St. John's wort, especially if you drink it frequently.

 Interactions with other drugs